fsaris/home-assistant-awox/README.md

 ## Installation

 ### Install pre-conditions
 Your Home Assistant system needs to have access to a bluetooth device to access the lights.

 Further it requires pybluez to be installed.
 On Debian based installs, run

 ```
-sudo apt install bluetooth libbluetooth-dev
+sudo apt install bluetooth libbluetooth-dev rfkill
 ```
 _(already part of Home Assistant Operating System / HassOS)_